 A: We offer a full refund on damaged or faulty goods on spectacles and a full refund on sunglass frames:

-Purchases made at department store concessions can only be returned to concessions of the same department store, and as per the department stores exchange/refund policy.
+- Purchases made at department store concessions can only be returned to concessions of the same department store, and as per the department stores exchange/refund policy.

 CREDIT/DEBIT CARD POLICY